DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 };
 ```

-For the type, two values are allowed: lambertian diffuse surface and a light source.
+For the type, two values are allowed: lambertian diffuse surface and light source.

 A ray is defined by its origin and normalized direction: